jvalenzuela/atform/doc/source/intro.rst

 .. image:: images/python_install.png

-The testgen package can be installed after Python using the following
+The |project_name| package can be installed after Python using the following
 procedure:

 #.
-The testgen package is distributed as an attachment embedded into this
+The |project_name| package is distributed as an attachment embedded into this
    PDF manual.
 Save the :file:`.whl` file to a convenient location on your computer.

 #.
 Open a command prompt and navigate to the directory where the :file:`.whl`
    file was saved.

 #.
-The Python package manager, pip, is used to install the testgen package,
+The Python package manager, pip, is used to install the |project_name| package,
    and requires a functional Internet connection.
 Use the following command executed in the command prompt: